 May God have mercy on our Internet-connected souls.

 When a firm has a known point of ingress from the Internet, it will secure that connection.
-It will use firewalls, IPS devices, proxy servers, all kinds of good stuff.
+It will use firewalls, IPS devices, proxy servers, and also start getting IT help in the DC area so that they stay updated with changes.
 Those defenses will pass audits, no problem.
 But what about ways to get into the corporate network that aren’t known to central IT staff?
 What are the consequences of those unmanaged points of ingress?

 We turn to Grover the Muppet for that lesson.
 In the video I linked, it is ostensibly about bringing a bowl of soup to a sick friend.
 However, on another level, it is teaching penetration testing techniques to five-year-olds.